dotenv-org/dotenv-org.github.io/blog/_posts/2023-10-28-node-20-6-0-includes-built-in-support-for-env-files.md

 In conclusion, built-in support for `.env` files (even if currently experimental) is a huge and welcome step forward for Node.
 We should particularly thank Yagiz Nizipli for making this happen.
 [Go sponsor him on GitHub](https://github.com/sponsors/anonrig).
 He is doing incredible work for Node.

-That said, there are some caveats, and I would recommend against npm uninstall-ing dotenv for your production apps at this time.
+But there are some current caveats, and I would recommend against npm uninstall-ing dotenv for your production apps at this time.
 Wait until it is non-experimental and has added support for the missing features above.

 ---